Frequently Asked Questions: Students

 If you are found responsible for violating the Code, you will most likely be given sanctions and/or conditions, which serve as consequences for your misconduct.
-Sanctions include: Warnings, Behavioral Probation (Unsupervised or Supervised), Suspension and Expulsion.
+Sanctions include: Warnings, Conduct Probation (Unsupervised or Supervised), Suspension and Expulsion.
 Conditions include, but are not limited to: Restitution, Loss of Privileges, Participation in a Specific Program, Educational Projects and Alcohol/Drug Assessments.

 I don't agree with the decision made in my case.
 What can I do?

 If you are sanctioned for violations of the Code, you have the right to appeal the decision.
 Appeals must be made within five business days following the date the notice is received by the student and must specify in detail one or more of the following bases of appeal:

 a) The sanction was too sever for the offense,

 b) The decision for nonaction/action/sanction was made in an arbitrary or capricious manner,

 c) The finding of the code having be violated was not substantiated by evidence, and/or

 d) The student's rights were violated (specify those rights believed to have been violated).